YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Compile Time Error: Displayed instead of the source line when source line exceeds 1023 characters.

-Action: Refer to the source code. the line number and column number in the associated messages identify the position of the problem .Consider shortening the line, at least until the error is found and corrected.
+Action: Refer to the source code.
+The line number and column number in the associated messages identify the position of the problem.
+Consider shortening the line, at least until the error is found and corrected.

 --------------------
 SRCLOC